 To protect your invention via a patent, you should be familiar with the patent filing process.
 Filing a patent with the United States Patent & Trademark Office (USPTO) is the first and most important step towards protecting your invention.
 Hence, it’s essential to know the type of patent you should file and the requirements of each patent application.
 You need to be very prudent during the entire patent filing process, especially while drafting the application.
-This is to ensure that you have a seamless filing and a relatively straightforward examination.
+Thus, this ensures that you have a seamless filing and a relatively straightforward examination.

 Before anything else, you need to ensure that your invention is novel, functional, and non-obvious.
-You can do that through a patentability search.
+So, you can do that through a patentability search.
 Once you are certain that your invention is patentable, you can go ahead with the patent filing process.

 Patent Filing Process: An Overview

 Decide the patent type

 Before you start drafting your application, you need to identify the type of patent you need.
 The USPTO offers 3 types of patents:

 - Utility patent: It protects how a product or process functions.
 Also, utility patents protect functional and new inventions or systems.

 - Design patent: These cover the way a manufactured product looks but it isn’t concerned with its usefulness or function.

 - Plant patent: A plant patent is useful if you have created a new species of plant.
 Moreover, it prevents other companies from breeding it.